Cancer of the vagina

 Referral to a specialist

-The GP may refer you for more tests or to see a specialist in hospital if they think you have a condition that needs to be investigated.
-This may be an urgent referral, usually within 2 weeks, if you have certain symptoms.
+You may get an urgent referral for more tests or to see a specialist in hospital if the GP thinks you have symptoms that could be cancer.
 This does not definitely mean you have cancer.

-More than half of all vaginal cancers are caused by an infection with certain types of human papillomavirus (HPV)
+More than half of all vaginal cancers are caused by an infection with certain types of human papillomavirus (HPV).

 You can get HPV from:

-- Any skin to skin contact of the genital area
+• any skin-to-skin contact of the genital area

-- Vaginal, anal or oral sex
+• vaginal, anal or oral sex

-- Sharing sex toys
+• sharing sex toys

 Who is more likely to get vaginal cancer

-- You might also be more likely to get vaginal cancer if:
+You're more likely to get vaginal cancer if:

-- Your have had an HPV infection
+• you have had an HPV infection

-- Precancerous cells have been found in your cervix (CIN) or vagina (VAIN)
+• precancerous cells have been found in your cervix (CIN) or vagina (VAIN)

-- You have had cervical cancer
+• you have had cervical cancer

-- You have lupus, a condition that affects your immune system
+• you have lupus, a condition that affects your immune system

-- You have HIV or AIDS
+• you have HIV or AIDS

-- You have womb cancer, especially if you had radiotherapy
+• you have womb cancer, especially if you had radiotherapy

 How to lower your chance of getting vaginal cancer